asaboor-gh/pivotpy/functions.md

     - hsk_list : N x 3 list of N high symmetry points, if broken path then [[N x 3],[M x 3],...].
 Optionally you can put a 4 values point where 4th entry will decide number of kpoints in current interval.
 Make sure that points in a connected path patch are at least two i.e. `[[x1,y1,z1],[x2,y2,z2]]` or `[[x1,y1,z1,N],[x2,y2,z2]]`.
     - n        ; int, number per unit length, this makes uniform steps based on distance between points.
     - weight : Float, if None, auto generates weights.
-    - gamma  : If True, shifts mesh at gamma point.
     - ibzkpt : Path to ibzkpt file, required for HSE calculations.
     - labels : Hight symmetry points labels.
 Good for keeping record of lables and points indices for later use.                - Note: If you do not want to label a point, label it as 'skip' at its index and it will be removed.
     - outfile: Path/to/file to write kpoints.